CharlesZuo01/AWS-Networking-Test/README.md

 # Terraform-Configuration

 This section explains the terraform configuration.
 References to Terraform resources can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc).
 For terraform state, we are using a local tfstate file.
-More information about this later in the USAGE section
+More information about keeping state local can be found (here)[https://developer.hashicorp.com/terraform/language/backend/local]

 #### Creating your key pair